Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Introduction

-Our central result is an explicit finite-temperature adiabatic threshold: for a broad class of local Hamiltonians in gapped phases, the threshold factorizes in the thermodynamic limit ($N\to\infty$) as \( \Gamma^{\,}_{\mathrm{th}}\sim\Gamma^{\,}_{N}f(\beta). \) \footnote{Throughout, ``\(\sim\)'' denotes asymptotic equivalence as \(N\to\infty\): \(A^{\,}_N\sim B^{\,}_N\) means \(\lim_{N\to\infty}A_N/B_N=1\).} Here, $\Gamma^{\,}_{N}$ captures the familiar zero-temperature size dependence (typically decreasing with increasing $N$)~\cite{Lychkovskiy:2016pfb}, while $f(\beta)$ is dimensionless and encodes universal finite-temperature effects (Table~\ref{tab:driving-rate-scaling}).
-In particular, $f(\beta)$ is exponentially close to unity at low temperature (set by the relevant excitation gap) and grows linearly with temperature at high temperature.
-To the best of our knowledge, this universal temperature dependence has not been quantitatively characterized for generic driven many-body systems.
-We verify this structure in several spin-chain models, including the transverse-field Ising, quantum XY, and mixed-field Ising chains, where closed-form expressions for $f(\beta)$ can be obtained using transfer-matrix techniques~\cite{Huang1987,Nishimori2010}.
+Our central result is an explicit finite-temperature adiabatic threshold for closed-system driving from an initial Gibbs state: for a broad class of local Hamiltonians in gapped phases, the threshold factorizes in the thermodynamic limit (\(N\to\infty\)) as \( \Gamma^{\,}_{\mathrm{th}}\sim\Gamma^{\,}_{N}f(\beta). \) \footnote{Throughout, ``\(\sim\)'' denotes asymptotic equivalence as \(N\to\infty\): \(A^{\,}_N\sim B^{\,}_N\) means \(\lim_{N\to\infty}A^{\,}_N/B^{\,}_N=1\).} Here, \(\Gamma^{\,}_{N}\) captures the familiar zero-temperature size dependence (typically decreasing with increasing \(N\)~\cite{Lychkovskiy:2016pfb}), while \(f(\beta)\) is a universal temperature-dependent factor summarized in Table~\ref{tab:driving-rate-scaling}.
+In particular, \(f(\beta)\) is exponentially close to unity at low temperature, with the scale set by the relevant excitation gap, and is linear in temperature in the high-temperature regime.
+To the best of our knowledge, this universal temperature dependence has not been quantitatively characterized in this form for generic driven many-body systems.
+We verify this structure in several spin-chain models, including the transverse-field Ising, quantum XY, and mixed-field Ising chains, where closed-form expressions for \(f(\beta)\) can be obtained using transfer-matrix techniques~\cite{Huang1987,Nishimori2010}.

-In what follows, we first derive mixed-state fidelity bounds using QSL ideas within the Liouville space formulation.
-We then specialize these bounds to finite-temperature adiabatic dynamics to extract the low- and high-temperature limits of $\Gamma^{\,}_{\mathrm{th}}$, provide intuition for the scaling, and verify them in spin-chain models.
-We conclude with broader implications and potential extensions.
+This paper is organized as follows.
+In Sec.\ \ref{sec:liouville_space_formulation_and_mixed_state_fidelity}, we introduce the general Liouville-space formulation and the mixed-state fidelity measure used throughout.
+In Sec.\ \ref{sec:mixed_state_quantum_speed_limit_and_fidelity_bounds}, we derive mixed-state fidelity bounds based on quantum speed limit ideas within this framework.
+We then apply these bounds to finite-temperature adiabatic dynamics in Sec.\ \ref{sec:quantum_adiabaticity_at_finite_temperature}, where we introduce the threshold driving rate \(\Gamma^{\,}_{\mathrm{th}}\).
+In Sec.\ \ref{sec:universal_temperature_scaling_of_the_threshold_driving_rate}, we determine the universal low- and high-temperature limits of \(\Gamma^{\,}_{\mathrm{th}}\) and clarify the physical origin of the corresponding scaling behavior.
+In Sec.\ \ref{sec:spin_chain_models_as_illustrations}, we illustrate and verify the general results using representative spin-chain models.
+Finally, in Sec.\ \ref{sec:summary_and_outlook}, we summarize the results, discuss broader implications, and outline possible extensions.
+Additional technical details are presented in the Appendices.